tartley/tartley.github.io/posts/things-they-dont-tell-you-about-peroral-endoscopic-myotemy.md

 headphones and my own cozy pajamas to wear while garrulously socializing with staff and adjacent patients.
 That was all a total waste of time.
-I was a write off the entire time I was there, not able to muster the bandwidth even to watch t.v.
+I was a write off the entire time I was there, not able to muster the bandwidth even to watch TV.
 I saw a single episode of Schitt's Creek at one point because Suze kindly propped it up in front of me, but I couldn't manage a 2nd.
 I just dozed, and was wheeled to a barium x-ray, to check I wasn't leaking anywhere untoward.